Year 12 Psychology Units 3 and 4

 Overview

-In Psychology Units 3 and 4 you will explore complex human behaviours and thought processes.
-You will develop an understanding of mental health issues relevant to today’s society.
-Then you will learn to apply psychological principles to everyday situations.
-You will also develop an understanding of the research methodologies that underpin all psychological research.
-Using this knowledge, you will design and conduct a research investigation on a topic of your choice.
-Then you will present your findings in a scientific poster.
+This subject examines the contribution psychological research has made to our understanding of complex human behaviours and thought processes.
+You will study the development of different psychological models and theories used to predict and explain the development of thoughts, feelings and behaviours.
+You will also learn to apply psychological principles to everyday situations, exploring areas such as nervous system functioning, learning, memory, stress, sleep and mental health.
+You will develop an understanding of the research methodologies that underpin all psychological research.
+Using this knowledge, you will participate in weekly practical activities, as well as design and conduct a research investigation on a topic of your choice.

 Who is it for?